RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

 ### **What you'll learn**

-With Roadie's Tech Insights feature, there's an easier way.
 In this tutorial, we’re going to:

-1. Set up Datadog integration.
+- Set up Datadog integration.
-2. Automatically scan Components in the Backstage catalog and record how many SLOs are defined for each.
+- Automatically scan Components in the Backstage catalog and record how many SLOs are defined for each.
-3. Visualize the distribution of SLOs defined count.
+- Visualize the distribution of SLOs defined count.
-4. Create a check to verify if at least one SLO is defined for each component.
+- Create a check to verify if at least one SLO is defined for each component.

 As we go through this process, you’ll learn:

-1. How to use built-in Data Sources (Datadog) and how to create Checks with Tech Insights.
+- How to use built-in Data Sources (Datadog) and how to create Checks with Tech Insights.
-2. How to detect which component has SLO defined with Tech Insights.
+- How to detect which component has SLO defined with Tech Insights.
-3. How to use a comparison operator.
+- How to use a comparison operator.

 Let's get started.

-## Setup Datadog integration
+## 1 - Setup Datadog integration

 In order to collect the Datadog SLO count from each component, the Datadog integration needs to be set up on Roadie.
 To do that, follow these steps:

-### Administration → Settings → Datadog
+### 1.1 - Administration → Settings → Datadog

 Set the hostname of your Datadog app.

-### Administration → Settings → Secrets
+### 1.2 - Administration → Settings → Secrets

 Set the `Datadog API Token` and `Datadog APP Token` in order for your Roadie instance to contact your Datadog app.